 For this, draw a spot of color on any area of your paper.
 Then use it as you would use a palette.

 Another way you can go about this is to rub your brush directly against the tip of the pencil.
 Of you will get the same desired results but you’ll have less control over how much pigment you get.

 The Advantages and Disadvantages

-Not only are they portable, watercolor with pencils is quite inexpensive.
+Not only are they portable, but watercolor with pencils is also quite inexpensive.
 This gives them some sort of advantage and preference over traditional watercolors.
-You should also read this guide for Watercolor versus Colored Pencils to be more clear between theme.
+You should also read this guide for Watercolor versus Colored Pencils to be more clear between themes.

 You will usually find them in any art store.
 There’s also the act that they can be sharpened to a fine point.
 This makes it easy for users to use it to develop details that are hard to get using traditional watercolor paints.
 But that’s not to say that watercolor pencils can’t be used alongside traditional watercolor paints.
 Read my Watercolor Pencils Using Guide

 NB: It is important to note that despite all the advantages that watercolor pencils provide, there are some traditional watercolor techniques that may be difficult to duplicate.